9 Top Kitchen Trends You Need To Know About

 • Gray and white - Grays are popular now and pair beautifully with bright white.
 Try a light gray on the uppers with crisp white lowers.

-• Green and wood - Earthy tones like sage green combined with natural wood cabinetry are a refreshing take on two-tone.
+• Green and wood - Earthy tones, such as sage green, combined with natural wood cabinetry, offer a refreshing take on two-tone.

 • Black and brass - For a glam kitchen, black cabinets paired with brass hardware and accents are bold and dramatic.

 Color is not the only way to create a two-tone look.
-Mixing finishes like glossy and matte can also produce striking combinations.
+Mixing finishes, such as glossy and matte, can also produce striking combinations.

 The main thing is to pick two tones that complement each other.
 Get creative with your pairings for a customized look that says your style.